femboyfin/dbdideas/survivor_perks.md

 ## [Urban Evasion](<https://deadbydaylight.wiki.gg/wiki/Urban_Evasion>) 🗑️

-- Now increases crouched Survivor volume reduction to **100%** *(from 50)*
+- Now reduces crouched survivor volume by **-50%**
   - Flavorful secondary benefit increasing the strength of a base-game effect in a fitting way.
+By default this is **-50%**, meaning with Urban Evasion this will make you completely silent while crouched.

 ## [Vigil](<https://deadbydaylight.wiki.gg/wiki/Vigil>)